May 29, 2016 - London, UK

 I had my latte in one hand and my sharpie in the other, and as I took the cap off the pen with my mouth, I realized I hadn’t even given any thought about what I was going to write.

-Looking back on it now, I guess I wasn’t thinking … I ended up writing lyrics, but I don’t remember thinking about it.
+Looking back on it now, I guess I wasn’t thinking … I ended up writing Blackbird lyrics with a thank you message, but I don’t remember thinking about it.
 It was kind of like my heart knew what I wanted to write before my mind did.

 After writing, a man with an accent that I want to say was Russian asked if he could use my pen.
 I smiled and handed it to him.
 It was so cool to share the experience here, like we were all here for the same reason.
 We were all fans and we were all here.